raj-bunsha/chaos/README.md

 # chaos
-an unregular pattern of random points giving fractals
+An Unregular Pattern of Random Points giving Fractals